-- Approving the long-term financial position of Greater Wellington through the 10-year Long-Term Council Community Plan (LTCCP) and the Annual Plan. - Approving new debt/funding via resolution of the Annual Plan - Approving the Treasury Risk Management Policy, incorporating the following delegated authorities: - borrowing, investing and dealing limits and the respective authority levels delegated to the Chief Executive Officer (CEO), Chief Financial Officer (CFO) and other managers
+- Approving the long-term financial position of the Council through the 10-year Long-Term Plan (LTP) and the Annual Plan. - Approving new debt/funding via resolution of the Annual Plan. - Approving the Treasury Risk Management Policy, incorporating the following delegated authorities: - borrowing, investing and dealing limits and the respective authority levels delegated to the Chief Executive Officer (CEO), GM Corporate Services/CFO (CFO) and other managers - counterparties and credit limits - risk management methodologies and benchmarks - guidelines for the use of financial instruments. - Approving budgets and high level performance reporting. - Delegating authority to the CEO and other officers. - Reviewing and approving the Treasury Risk Management Policy every three years.